mnist91/origin/README.md

 ### Settings
 Most argument defaults of `origin` functions can be set via `options()`.
-This is especially usefull when using the RStudio Addins.
+This is especially useful when using the RStudio Addins.

   - `origin.pkgs`: which packages to check for functions used in the code (see **Considered Packages**).
   - `origin.ask_before_applying_changes`: whether changes should be applied